Ayurvedic Medicine: An Introduction

 - Is Ayurvedic medicine effective?

 Studies have examined Ayurvedic medicine, including herbal products, for specific conditions.
-However, there are not enough well-controlled clinical trials and systematic research reviews—the gold standard for Western medical research—to prove that the approaches are beneficial.
+However, there aren’t enough well-controlled clinical trials and systematic research reviews—the gold standard for Western medical research—to prove that the approaches are beneficial.

 Keep in Mind